 An assistive listening device (ALD) is any kind of device that can help you in your communication activities.
 It can be used with or without hearing aids to deal with problems of background noise, distance, or poor room acoustics.

 A cochlear implant is a small electronic device that can help provide sound to a child or adult with a severe hearing loss.
 It is surgically implanted under the skin behind the ear.
 This device picks up sounds through a microphone, processes them, converts them into electrical impulses, and transmits them past the damaged or nonworking parts of the inner ear to the brain.
 The microphone and transmitter are worn in a headpiece just behind the ear, and the sound processor is placed in a pocket or on a belt.
 The receiver and electrode system are implanted.

 A cochlear implant does not create or bring back normal hearing.
 However, it can help many people understand their environment and speech and communicate fully in person and over the telephone.
-The amount it can help depends on a number of factors, including how long you have had hearing loss, age at hearing loss and at implant, how quickly you learn, and the health and structure of your cochlea.
+The amount a cochlear can help depends on a number of factors, including:

 The decision to have an implant should be made with medical specialists, such as an otolaryngologist, which is a surgeon specializing in ear, nose, and throat conditions.
 The procedure involves some risk of complications, as does any surgery, and is expensive.
 It also takes time and patience to learn to understand sounds from the implant.

 The Esteem system is used to treat sensorineural hearing loss in adults.
 It attaches to the middle ear bones.
 Like the cochlear implant, this is another type of device that is implanted behind the ear.
 Esteem consists of 3 parts: